learn-co-curriculum/careers-interviews-preparing-questions/README.md

 - Future plans the company has for growth or new products
 - The company’s mission/values and how they align with your own

-While you’re furiously reading the LinkedIn profiles of the **people** on the engineering team at the company, thinking about the things below can lead to great questions and, in turn, great conversation:
+While you’re furiously reading the LinkedIn profiles of the **people** on the hiring team at the company, thinking about the things below can lead to great questions and, in turn, great conversation:

-- Technologies the developers use
+- Technologies the team uses
 - Organizational structure
 - Existing team’s strengths, backgrounds

 As you review the **job** description line by line, what are you wondering about the [insert example job description bullet here].

 - The company's technical challenges
-- Technologies their developers use
+- Technologies their team uses
 - Cross-functional roles and communicating with other teams
 - Opportunities to work on side projects and contribute to open source project